bartificer/programming-by-stealth/docs/pbs35.md

 ![](../assets/pbs35/Screen-Shot-2017-05-18-at-16.51.21.png)

-HTML 5 added the placeholder attribute for specifying place-holder text that’s visible but dimmed while the text box is empty and not focused, and invisible the rest of the time.
+HTML 5 added the placeholder attribute for specifying placeholder text that’s visible but dimmed while the text box is empty and not focused, and invisible the rest of the time.
 Here we can see a placeholder used to give the user a hint as to what to enter:

 ```html
 <form action="javascript:void(0);">